theldoria/theldoria.github.io/source/_posts/2013-06-25-post-with-octopress.markdown

 ```

 ### Without Highlighting
-For code, that does not need to be higlightes (e.g. for shell commands) one can use four spaces in front of the snippet:
+For code, that does not need to be higlighted (e.g. for shell commands) one can use four spaces in front of the snippet:
     snippet

 ### Liquid